Christmas is a time to treat those we love, including our pets. However, it can be difficult to know what to gift them.

-Christmas is a time to treat those we love, pets included!
-But it can be difficult to know what to gift them.
-If you’re trying to choose the perfect present to get your pet rabbit hopping with joy, but are stuck for inspiration, you need to check out our list of the top 10 rabbit Christmas presents.
+If you're trying to choose the perfect present to get your pet rabbit hopping with joy, but are stuck for inspiration, you need to check out our list of the best Christmas presents for rabbits.

 1. Christmas Cards

-Don’t forget to add your rabbit to the Christmas card list!
+Don't forget to add your bunny to the Christmas card list!
 You can get cards personalised with their name or a photo of them on the front.
-Get the kids involved with creating a handmade card for their bunny.
-There are also cards you can buy for pet parents designed to be from their rabbit.
-Why not get creative and have a go at a festive family photoshoot and get your favourite photo printed on a pack of cards to give to your family and friends.
+Or get the kids involved in creating a beautiful homemade Christmas present for your rabbit in the form of a cute card.
+There are also cards you can buy for pet parents, designed to look like they came from their rabbit.

 2. Festive Toys

-Rabbits love to play and they can never have too many toys!
-Popular Christmas-themed toys include tree shaped gnaw toys, chewable Christmas crackers, or a festive activity post.
-Hanging mobile toys make great presents for rabbits as they’re naturally curious.
-You can attach the mobile to the top of their enclosure for them to investigate.
-Hanging toys made from natural materials like wood and wicker are the safest.
+Hanging mobile toys make great presents for rabbits as they're naturally curious.
+You can attach the mobile to the top of their enclosure so they can investigate it.
+Hanging toys made from natural materials, such as wood and wicker, are the safest.

-Avoid items that have been glued together as your rabbit will chew all parts of the toy.
+Avoid items that have been glued together, as your rabbit will chew all parts of the toy.
 Make sure the gifts you buy are rabbit-safe and suitable for their size and age.

-3. Christmas Treats
+3. Christmas Treats for Rabbits

 We all love to indulge in some edible treats over the Christmas holidays, and so will your rabbit.
-But too many treats are not good for them.
-So how can you extend their enjoyment in a safe and healthy way?
-There are many treat dispensing toys that make your rabbit work to get to their prize.
-Treat balls require your rabbit to roll it around for the treats to fall out, which keeps them active and stimulated.
+But too many treats are not suitable for rabbits, so how can you extend their enjoyment safely and healthily?

-When choosing treats, make sure they’re suitable for rabbits.
-You can buy biscuit sticks and chews, or for a healthier option, just cut up some of your rabbit’s favourite fruit and vegetables.
-Never give your rabbit chocolate or nuts as they are toxic for them.
-If your introducing new foods, make sure you do it slowly so you don’t cause any tummy upsets.
+When choosing treats, make sure they're suitable for rabbits.
+You can buy biscuit sticks and chews, or for a healthier option, just cut up some of your rabbit's favourite fruit and vegetables.
+Some tasty and healthy ideas are:

-4. A Christmas Stocking
+4. Rabbit Christmas Stocking

-5. Advent Calendar
+5. Rabbit Advent Calendar

-Did you know you can get advent calendars designed specifically for rabbits?
-Each window contains a small rabbit treat.
-So now the whole family can receive a daily treat in the run up to Christmas!
-Just make sure you don’t share your chocolate advent calendar with your rabbit because chocolate is toxic for them.
+Now, the whole family can enjoy a daily treat in the run-up to Christmas!
+Just make sure you don't share your chocolate Advent calendar with your rabbit, as chocolate is toxic to them.

 6. Christmas Bedding and Bowls